The capital budget provides funding for the University’s physical facilities and information technology infrastructure.

 Full renovation of the 7 East 12th Street Building to accommodate classrooms, conference rooms, faculty offices and administrative space for the School of Continuing and Professional Studies.
-Construction is scheduled for completion in Fall 2011.

 Global Site in Washington, DC

 Land acquisition, design and construction of a new 75,000 GSF, mixed-use building on a vacant lot at 1307 L Street NW in Washington, DC.
 Nearly 60% of the building will be dedicated to residential life and 40% to academic program use.
-The building will play host to NYU in DC and the Global Network University through FAS programs in Art History/Urban Design/Architecture, Economics, English, Environmental Studies, History, Journalism, Politics, Metropolitan Studies.
+The building will play host to NYU in DC and the Global Network University through FAS programs in Art History/Urban Design/Architecture, Economics, English, Environmental Studies, History, Journalism, Politics, and Metropolitan Studies.
 Construction is scheduled for completion in Fall 2012.